-CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription С LU1876460731 EUR Accumulation All investors 1 Share D LU1876460814 EUR Distribution Distribution All investors R LU1876460905 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1,000 € BC LU1876461036 USD All investors wishing to have full and systematic hedging against currency risk 1,000 \$ М LU1876461119 CHF All investors wishing to have full and systematic hedging against currency risk 1,000 CHF E LU1876461200 GBP Accumulation All investors wishing to have full and systematic hedging against currency risk 1,000 £ Z LU1876461382 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1,000€ I LU1876461465 EUR All investors 5 000 000 € J LU1876461549 EUR All investors 15 000 000 € G LU1876461622 EUR All investors 15 000 000 € Valuation Valuation Day Eve Every Business Day Distribu Distribution All Allocation of net income: Distribution or postponement decision of the management company.
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription С LU1876460731 EUR Accumulation All investors 1 Share D LU1876460814 EUR Distribution All investors 1,000,000€ R LU1876460905 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1,000 € ВС LU1876461036 USD All investors wishing to have full and systematic hedging against currency risk 1,000 \$ М LU1876461119 CHF All investors wishing to have full and systematic hedging against currency risk 1,000 CHF E LU1876461200 GBP All investors wishing to have full and systematic hedging against currency risk 1,000 £ Z LU1876461382 EUR Accumulation UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1,000€ 1 LU1876461465 EUR All investors 1,000,000€ J LU1876461549 EUR All investors 10,000,000 € G LU1876461622 EUR All investors 15,000,000 € IM LU2336815399 CHF All investors wishing to have full and systematic hedging against currency risk 1,000,000 CHF IB LU2336815472 USD All investors wishing to have full and systematic hedging against currency risk 1,000,000 USD IE LU2336815555 GBP All investors wishing to have full and systematic hedging against currency risk 10,000,000 £ R USD LU2475193780 USD Distribution All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1,000 USD D USD LU2475193608 USD Distribution All investors wishing to have full and systematic hedging against currency risk 1,000,000 USD Valuation Day Every Busir ness Day Distribu tion Allocation n Allocation of net income: Distribution or postponement decision of the management company.
 Allocation more or less net capital gains realized: Distribution or postponement decision of the management company.

-Cut-off Ti ime 12.00 p.m. of the relevant V aluation Day Subscription and Redemption Settlement Day 3 Business Days following t he Valuation Day
+Cut-off Time 12.00 p.m. of the relevant Valuation Day Subscription and Redemption Settlement Day 3 Business Days following the Valuation Day

-\\ For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.
+^{} For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.